Eacred/eacrd/docs/README.md

 **5.4 Module Hierarchy**

-The following diagram shows an overview of the hierarchy for the modules provided by the ecrd repository.
+The following diagram shows an overview of the hierarchy for the modules provided by the eacrd repository.

 ![Module Hierarchy](./assets/module_hierarchy.svg)